-Highway 1 to reopen south of Monterey by April 30, two months ahead of schedule
+Highway 1 to reopen south of Monterey on Friday, two months ahead of schedule

 PHOTOS: Crews worked seven days a week to fill in a canyon-sized gap and reinforce the roadway’s base.
 Some finishing work will continue after the highway reopens, reconnecting the Bay Area to Southern California unimpeded along the coast.

-After a late January mudslide washed out 150 feet of Highway 1, closing the iconic roadway at Rat Creek south of Monterey near Big Sur, the ribbon of pavement is set to reopen by April 30 — about two months ahead of its target date, Caltrans announced Thursday.
+After a late January mudslide washed out 150 feet of Highway 1, closing the iconic roadway at Rat Creek south of Monterey near Big Sur, the ribbon of pavement is set to reopen at noon on Friday, April 23 — about two months ahead of its target date, Caltrans announced.

 The reopening will allow traffic to flow unimpeded along the coast between the Bay Area and Southern California.